firelab/NFDRS4/README.md

 # NFDRS4 - National Fire Danger Rating System 4.0

 ## Multiplatform source for NFDRS4 static library
+This library provides all of the source code for NFDRS Version 4.0 including the Nelson Dead Fuel Moisture Model, the Growing Season Index-based Live Fuel Moisture Model and the NFDRS calculator.

+Also produces two apps: the FireWxConverter and the NFDRS4_cli (command line interface).

-Also produces FireWxConverter, which converts FW13 fire weather data files to FW21 fire weather data files NFDRS4_cli produces live and dead fuel moistures as well as NFDRS indexes from FW21 fire weather data files.
+FireWxConverter, which converts FW13 fire weather data files to FW21 fire weather data files NFDRS4_cli produces live and dead fuel moistures as well as NFDRS indexes from FW21 fire weather data files.

 ### Dependencies: